-Regardless of product choice, the development strategies of our solutions are:
+Regardless of product choice, the development strategies of our solutions are designed to be:

 - Flexible.
 Our component-based architecture is programmable and easily customized by our customers without requiring modification of the source code, ensuring that the technology can be extended to accommodate changing demands of our clients and the market. - Adaptable.
-The architecture of our applications allows us to easily add features and functionality or to integrate with third-party applications in order to adapt to our customers' needs or market demands.
+The architecture of our applications allows us to easily add features and functionality or to integrate with third-party applications in order to adapt to our customers' needs or market demands. - Scalable.

-• Scalable.
 We combine a scalable architecture with the performance, capacity and load balancing of industry-standard web servers and databases used by our customers to ensure that the applications can scale to the needs of larger organizations.

 We do and intend to continue to license technologies from third parties that are integrated into our products.
-We believe that the loss of any third-party technologies currently integrated into our products would not have a material adverse effect on our business, but this assessment might change in the future.